kze1337/selfblog-generate/README.md

   >done:3
 You can also explore and edit the template (this repo) or edit the index after build the site on public folder that created.
   >enjoy>3

+zola build (for create the builded site and public folder will be created) zola serve (just for test and the public folder will be delete after exit the processes)